git-c0mp7t3rk1d/Rock-Paper-Scissors-RPG/README.md

 How does the maths behind the Rock Paper scissors even work?
 - The program uses the random library to generate 2 random numbers, both ranging from 1-3.
 - It then subtracts the enemies' number from the player's number, and uses the modulo operator to find the remainder of the sum.
 (It makes way more sense as an equation)
+- If the Modulo sum = 0, it's a draw, if the modulo sum = 1, player victory, if the modulo sum = 2, enemy victory.
 Here's an example

 **Player** || **Enemy** || **Modulo Sum** || **Result**